 Children will also need to think about who they should say sorry to.

-Time In will not exceed a given time to allow the child to have time to run around outside and reset.
+Reflection Time will not take up the whole of break time to allow the child to have time to run around and reset.

 At the start of each new session, children are assumed to be back on Green.